 - attrs supports all mainstream Python versions, including CPython 2.7 and PyPy. - attrs doesn't force type annotations on you if you don't like them. - But since it also supports typing, it's the best way to embrace type hints gradually, too. - While Data Classes are implementing features from attrs every now and then, their presence is dependent on the Python version, not the package version.
-For example, support for slots has only been added in Python 3.10.
-That is especially painful for PyPI packages that support multiple Python versions.
-This includes possible implementation bugs. - attrs can and will move faster.
+For example, support for slots has only been added in Python 3.10, but it doesn't do cell rewriting and therefore doesn't support bare calls to super().
+This may or may not be fixed in later Python releases, but handling all these differences is especially painful for PyPI packages that support multiple Python versions.
+And of course, this includes possible implementation bugs. - attrs can and will move faster.
 We are not bound to any release schedules and we have a clear deprecation policy.